- Allergies and Air Pollution's Effect on Health

 - Solid particles captured are not released into the air again

-- Does not remove chemical fumes, cigarette smoke, or odors.
+- It does not remove chemical fumes, cigarette smoke, or odors

 - Not as effective in capturing the smallest viruses